kubeflow/website/content/en/docs/other-guides/kubeflow-behind-proxy.md

-5. Open the YAML configuration (zipped) file and under `- name: manifests` change the old URI (such as `https://github.com/kubeflow/manifests/archive/v1.1-branch.tar.gz`) to the location of the new one: as follows:
+5. Open the YAML configuration (zipped) file and under `- name: manifests` change the old URI (such as `https://github.com/kubeflow/manifests/archive/v1.1-branch.tar.gz`) to the location of the new one, as follows:

 ```
 - name: manifests